 The chart below describes the different types of roles that can be assigned to FlowWorks users.
 Remember, a user can be assigned more than one of these roles for greater accessibility to features and control.

 Security Groups give Group Administrator(s) the power to maintain granular control over their network of sites, channels, and custom resources.

 Group Administrators can modify the settings of each security group and organize users accordingly – this is useful for sub-dividing accessibility to certain tools and visibility of sites, channels and custom resources.
-Parent Security Groups can have numerous 1st level Sub-groups; Sub-groups can have numerous 2nd level Sub-groups, which can have 3rd level Sub-groups; and so on.
+Parent security groups can have numerous 1st level sub-groups; and sub-groups can have numerous 2nd level sub-groups, which can have 3rd level sub-groups, and so on.